Study Medicine in Top Universities

 Multi Mini Interview Preparation for Medical Schools.

-The most popular type of Medicine interview is the MMI, and your interview prep should definitely include this.
+The most common type of Medicine interview is the MMI, and interview preparation should definitely include this.

-MMIs are popular because they help interviewers to assess many different soft skills, and get a better picture of you as a candidate.
-Plus, you’ll get multiple opportunities to impress during the different stations.
+MMIs are important because they help interviewers to assess many different soft skills, and get a better picture of you as a candidate.

 Which Medical Schools Use MMIs?